 YAN analysis is therefore a fundamental tool for better management of the alcoholic fermentation, allowing for prudent planning of yeast nutrition and thus avoiding dangerous stucks fermentation.

 How do you manage alcoholic fermentation in cool and rainy years?

 In fresh and rainy years the appearance of grey mould is one of the main problems of the winegrower.
 This problem obviously has serious repercussions from an oenological perspective.

 Grapes affected by grey mould can, in fact, present high concentrations of gluconic acid derived from the oxidation of glucose by mycelium.

 This situation leads to deterioration of the health status of the must, in addition to difficulty in protecting against oxidation due to the high combined effect of gluconic acid with SO2.
 An additional effect of grey mould is the depletion of nutrient resources for yeasts.

 This will result in a decrease in YAN in the must that will inevitably lead to fermentative problems.

 Chemical analysis to better manage alcoholic fermentation and avoid stuck fermentation

-In extreme climatic conditions, in addition to the usual analysis of sugar, total acidity, pH and acetic acid, yeast assimilable nitrogen and gluconic acid are the fundamental parameters available to the oenologist to better manage the fermentative process, an essential starting point to avoid stuck fermentation and to obtain a quality wine.
+In difficult climatic conditions, in addition to the usual analysis of sugar, total acidity, pH and acetic acid, yeast assimilable nitrogen and gluconic acid are the fundamental parameters available to the oenologist to better manage the fermentative process, an essential starting point to avoid stuck fermentation and to obtain a quality wine.